AHangstefer/node-auth1-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+I added two additional things to take note of.
+In index.js I installed the connect-session-knex library, which helps us save the sessions to the database rather than memory.
+This prevents everyone from getting logged out when the server restarts.
+I also added a GET /logout endpoint, which just calls req.session.destroy().
+This deletes the session server-side and logs the current user out.